skn3/forme/README.md

 ## <a name="changeLog"></a> Change Log

 ## Breaking changes in version 3.0.0
+- Fixed some missing/errors in element getter/setters.
+- Added `element.getter()` for adding a getter handler to elements.
+- Changed `input.output(handler)` and `component.output(handler)` to handle output only for known elements.
+So we can't for example replace a components value with output that doesn't exist!
+This makes these handlers useful for dealing with value changing that was previously being done in validate handlers.
 - Fixed `throw` error catching in validation handlers!
 - Added `input.output(handler)` and `component.output(handler)` which allows us to modify the value of *valid* inputs **after** all validation handlers have executed.
 - Added `input.getRequired()` and `component.getRequired()`